liuxin0824/BCV-LR/README.md

 ## Data preparation
-Download the procgen expert video data [here](https://drive.google.com/drive/folders/1XjpcfOm0NafPYFPnNtoHfhJ4nHVkQSB1) provided by lapo, unzip it, and place it in the expert_data directory.
-The expert_data dir should look like this:
+Download the expert video data [here](https://www.modelscope.cn/datasets/lxcasia/continuous_expertvideos_1M) and place it in the expert_data directory.
+Please rename the .npz file and make the expert_data dir look like this:

 ```
 expert_data
-   --- starpilot
+   --- finger250
       --- train
-      --- test
+         --- 100000.npz
-   --- bigfish
+   --- reacherhard250
       --- train
+         --- 100000.npz
+   --- bottomleft
+      --- train
-      --- test
+         --- 100000.npz
 ...
 ```